-As accomplished as modern-day computers are, there are some very basic things that machines have yet to master: judgment calls, advanced image recognition, psychological surveys, etc. These are tasks we humans can still claim as our own.
-During the mid 2000s a new service emerged to monetize these human skills by conceiving the Internet as a factory.
-Extremely simple, mind-numbingly tedious jobs began to be outsourced to people that spend hours in front of a screen as human computers; an assembly line work, but for the mind instead of the hands.
+Despite the advances of modern-day computers and AI learning systems, there are some very basic things that machines still can’t do.
+These are tasks we humans can still claim as our own.
+During the 2000s big corporations started monetizing these human skills by conceiving the Internet as a factory.
+Extremely simple, tedious tasks began to be outsourced to people that spend hours in front of a computer screen.
+A simple assembly line with human-computers workers using their eyes and minds instead of their hands.

-Utilizing Amazon Mechanical Turk, online workers were hired to watch short videos of falling stars and think of a wish.
+Utilizing Amazon Mechanical Turk, various online workers were hired for this project to merely watch short videos of falling stars and ask for a wish.
 The responses were compiled in a video featuring each falling star followed by the worker’s wish.
-Each worker was paid 50 cents of a US dollar for his/her wish.
+Each worker was paid 50 cents of a US dollar per wish.

-The videos of the falling starts were obtained from NASA’s All-sky Fireball Network, a network of cameras set up by NASA Meteoroid Environment Office (MEO) with the goal of observing meteors brighter than the planet Venus.
+The videos of the falling starts (meteorites) were obtained from NASA’s All-sky Fireball Network, a network of cameras set up by NASA Meteoroid Environment Office (MEO).